carrot/share-button/CONTRIBUTING.md

 - Open `index.html` locally to see your changes.

 ## Testing
 This project is constantly evolving, and to ensure that things are secure and working for everyone, we need to have tests.
 If you are adding a new feature, please make sure to add a test for it.
-That being said, tests for this library are tough - at very least make sure to visually confirm that it's working using index.html in the root.
+We are using [pioneer](pioneerjs.com) for testing with [phantom.js](http://phantomjs.org/).
+For getting setup with those please checkout their setup instructions on their sites.
+All said and done, tests for this library are tough - at very least make sure to visually confirm that it's working using index.html in the root of the project.
+If it's a visual please make sure that everything looks okay in [examples/animation.html].

 To run the test suite, make sure you have installed [PhantomJS](//phantomjs.org/download.html), then you can use the `npm test` command to run them.